huridocs/uwazi-documentation/admin-docs/working-with-entities-in-your-collection.md

 The copy from feature allows you to copy certain fields from one entity to another.

-Step 1: Click on the ‘private library’ view on the top right navigation.
+Step 1: Go to the Library section.

-Step 2: When you are in “Private Documents” mode, click on “+New Entity”.
+Step 2: When you are there, click on “Create entity”.
 (A blank form will slide left and appear)
 ![](images/copy-from-2.png)

 Step 3: When the blank form appears, click on ‘copy from’ on the bottom right corner.